samsheff/Bear/README.md

-# DataLoader
+# Bear

-Another (better?) tool for parsing the XML files containing russian business entities
+A tool for parsing the XML files containing russian business entities.
+Written in C#